Shonueld/Lego_DB/performance_writeup.md

 "                                                        Index Cond: (status = 'built'::text)"
                     ->  Hash  (cost=837.00..837.00 rows=50000 width=15)
                           ->  Seq Scan on users u  (cost=0.00..837.00 rows=50000 width=15)

+These results had the performance improvement we expected because they shortened the runtime from 183 ms to 138 ms.